fernandovldrs/fernandovldrs.github.io/_posts/2025-06-29-designing.md

 {% include image.liquid url="/assets/designing_experiment.png" %}

 # Conclusion
-The simulations and results shown here are quite simple, but a powerful example for designing any filter design.
+The simulations and results shown here are quite simple, but a powerful example for designing any type of filter.
 The same method can be adapted for stepped-impedance or coupled-resonator filters, high- or band-pass, CPW or microstripline architectures.
 Whatever your target filter is, I hope this post will be a good starting point. 加油!